 - Inculcate mindfulness into your lifestyle

-Mindfulness simply refers to living in the present moment.
-It involves actively engaging the mind to dwell in the here and now rather than worry about past of future occurrences.
+Mindfulness refers to living in the present moment.
+It involves actively engaging the mind to dwell in the here and now rather than worry about past memories or future occurrences.
 Sadly, most people suffer from stress and anxiety as a result of worrying too much about what’s going to happen.
 For starters, practice mindful breathing and mindful walking.
 Be aware of your environment and your emotions.
 Live in the moment.